Cathedral of Saint Mary of the Assumption (San Francisco): New cathedral: 1971

 The present cathedral was commissioned just as Vatican II was convening in Rome.
 Monsignor Thomas J. Bowe served as first rector of the new cathedral from 1962 to 1980.
 The cornerstone was laid on December 13, 1967, and the cathedral was completed three years later.
 On May 5, 1971, the cathedral was blessed and on October 5, 1996, was formally dedicated to the Blessed Virgin Mary under the name of Saint Mary of the Assumption.
 The first Papal Mass was celebrated by Pope John Paul II in the cathedral in 1987.

-It ran the private all-female Cathedral High School, in a building adjoined to the present-day cathedral itself.
+It ran the private all-female Cathedral High School, in a building adjoining the present-day cathedral.
 CHS merged with nearby all-male private Sacred Heart High School in 1987.
 St. Mary's Cathedral still has close ties to the resulting Sacred Heart Cathedral Preparatory, which uses the cathedral as its principal church for masses and other special events, such as graduation.
 Junipero Serra High School in San Mateo also uses the cathedral to hold graduation.